ScalaIO/scala.io_web_main/src/cfp.md

 <em>Giving a Talk at Scala.IO</em>
 ----------------
 If you have experience using Scala or functional programming languages in a practical setting, we invite you to submit a proposal to give a talk at the conference.
+Except for lightning talks, if your submission get accepted you'll get a free pass for the conference (up to 2 speakers).

 We are looking for 3 kinds of talks: